 The schools follow the Ministry of Education guidelines on restraint.
-The Education (Update) Amendment Act 2017 limits the use of physical restraint by teachers or authorised staff members in schools to situations where:

-- They have reasonable grounds to believe that there is an imminent and serious risk to the safety of a child or students or any other person, and - The restraint used is reasonable and proportionate in the circumstances.
+The Education and Training Act 2020 limits the use of physical restraint by teachers or authorised staff members in schools to situations where "it is necessary to prevent imminent harm to the health, safety or wellbeing of a child, young person or to another person, and the teacher or staff member reasonably believes there is no other option available in the circumstances.
+Any restraint used must be reasonable and proportionate in the circumstances."